 found, zero is returned.
 There are variations of the function that

 REPLACE() function is used to substitute one substring for another

 within a given text string.
 Oracle also includes a similar function

-The UPPER function is used to convert all of the character
+UPPER() function is used to convert all of the characters

-The LOWER function is used to convert all of the character
+LOWER() function is used to convert all of the characters

 in each substring that appears as an independent word in the string.

 It sets all remaining characters to lower case.

 on all rows that have last names that start with "McC":